GOLDEN EAGLE PYROGRAPHY ART wood burning

 I included a pattern I created for this artwork, but this is not a tutorial styled blog.
 Don’t let that deter you from trying to create the artwork.
 The pattern is at the end of the blog.

-To view a time lapse video of the artwork being created, click on the thumbnail to the right.
+To view a time lapse video of the artwork being created, click on the thumbnail to the left.

 There is reader submitted art at the bottom of the blog, so please check that out.